Flourless Chocolate Cake

 Scoop in the whipped egg whites with a spatula, folding it in carefully to preserve as much air & fluffiness in your batter.

-Poor the mixture into your cake form.
+Pour the mixture into your cake form.
 You can use anything you like.
-I went for a larger diameter because I like this cake to be thin (you could use a brownie tin too), but if you want a thicker cake, use a cake form with a smaller diameter.
-Note that this will add ±5 mins to your baking time and your might want to let the cake set in the fridge a bit longer.
+I went for a 26cm diameter because I like this cake to be thin (you could use a brownie tin too), but if you want a thicker cake, use a cake form with a smaller diameter.
+Note that this will add ±5 mins to your baking time.

 You could eat the cake straight away, although I like this cake better when it's completely cooled and has set in the fridge for approximately 4 hours.
 This will make the cake extra dense and chewy.
 Whatever you prefer!
 Top the cake with some powdered sugar.
 You can also add any fruit you like.
 I chose raspberries and blackberries because I think they're sweet yet sour taste goes well with the very dark chocolate.
 Strawberries would work really well too!